oVirt/ovirt-site/source/event/events.html.md

       }
       ^@

 <queue/topic> defines a destination to which we deliver events.
-It is delivered to all the clients which subscribed to this destination.
+Each event is delivered to all the clients which subscribed to its destination.
 At the moment event destination is defined in config.py using 'event_queue' property and value of it is an engine response: 'jms.topic.vdsm_responses'

 <receiver>|<component>|<operation_id>|<unique_id> defines subscription id which is used to match engine side subscription.

-<contents> defines place where we send data as part of an event.
+<contents> defines the place where we send data as part of an event.

 ### Subscription identifier